nitlang/nitutorial/03_control.md

 if a > 9000 then print "It's over 9000!!!"
 ~~~

-The multi-line flavor have a line-return after the control but require a `end` keyword.
+The multi-line flavor has a line-return after the control but requires a `end` keyword.

 ~~~nit
 if a > 9000 then